emmalcg/j-carl-frontend/README.md

 - washing machine
 - sitting on the page for 45 seconds with no interaction
 - first thing second thing third
-- adding timing to switcharoo this
-- washing machine as loading symbol:
-  -main page and on [year] page
-- series is not sorting properly
 - look for the catoglue in the new format

 admin / James stuff: